carloshdario/carloshdario/README.md

 ## 💼 About Me

-- 🎓 Estudando para me tornar **especialista em Java e Spring**
+- 🎓 Studying to become a **Java and Spring specialist**
-- 🎥 Criador de conteúdo sobre **Java** para iniciantes (@odariodev)
+- 🎥 Content creator for Java beginners (@odariodev)
-- 🔨 Desenvolvendo projetos back-end com foco em boas práticas
+- 🔨 Developing back-end projects with a focus on clean code and best practices
-- 💬 Sempre aberto a colaborações, ideias e networking!
+- 💬 Always open to collaborations, ideas, and networking!

 ---